sysl-dev/SLog-Library/README.md

 # SLog-Library
 LOVE2D (V11+) Library that I pretty much created for my own use.
 Feel free to take and adapt as needed for your own projects.
-(MIT License) It's mostly brute-force code, since I just do game jams.
-Let me know if you find it useful!

 Thank you,<br>
 System Logoff